12th May 2023

 Inspiring Students

-- Talks by Oxford and Cambridge Universities
+• Talks by Oxbridge and other UK Universities

-- STEM events encouraging students to investigate careers in science, technology, engineering and maths
+• STEM events encouraging students to investigate careers in science, technology, engineering and maths

-- Employability skills sessions
+• Employability skills sessions

-- Enterprise activities
+• Enterprise activities

-- Drama-based presentations to inspire career choices
+• Drama-based presentations to inspire career choices

-- Careers talks by employers and alumni
+• Careers talks by employers and alumni

 We are keen to expand our involvement with businesses to help us inform and educate our students about the world of work and provide networking opportunities for the future.